GNAT-Academic-Program/.github/profile/readme.md

 /usr/libexec/path_helper -s
 ```

-- Verify Alire is found on your Path.
+- Verify Alire is found on your machine's PATH.
 ```
 where alr
 ```